TerranMechworks/mech3doc/docs/gamez-files.md

     material_index: u32,
     material_info: u32,
     flags4: u32,
-} // 40 bytes
+}
 ```

-The important addition here is polygonMode.
-If polygonMode equals 0x30, we are not dealing with a single polygon, but a triangle strip instead.
-A triangle strip is read like a polygon, but instead of creating a polygon of vertex_info vertices, (vertex_info-2) triangles are created instead.
+The important addition here is `polygon_mode`.
+If `polygon_mode` equals 0x30, we are not dealing with a single polygon, but a triangle strip instead.
+A triangle strip is read like a polygon, but instead of creating a polygon of `vertex_info` vertices, `vertex_info - 2` triangles are created instead.
 After reading one triangle, advance the pointer to the vertex indices by 4 bytes.
 After reading all data for one triangle strip, the vertex index has to be increased by an additional 8 to account for the last two vertices in the triangle strip.

 ## In-game use